okansavas/okansavas/README.md

 🎓 Completed a certified Weiterbildung in **Data Science & AI** at Hochschule Hannover
 🧪 Background in QA Testing & Automation, with hands-on experience ensuring software quality
-🔁 Experiencing into automation testing with a strong foundation in Python, Selenium and data-driven testing
+🔁 Experienced in automation testing with a strong foundation in Python, Selenium and data-driven testing
 🌍 Based in Hannover, open to remote/hybrid roles

 ---